pierre-haessig/ev-calc/README.md

 Indeed, with a small battery, EVs are definitely better than combustion-powered cars.
 My e-bike has only a 300 Wh (0.3 kWh) battery and consumes 6—11 Wh/km.

-## Sharing calculator results
+### Sharing calculator results

 All the input choices in the calculator are reflected in the address bar.
 This means that sharing the complete URL (including the `?bs=...&round=true` part) does include all input values.
+The Summer 2020 app update includes a “Share” button that copy this URL in one click!

+### Related works

+Comparisons of Electric vs Thermal vehicles have been done several times.
+Perhaps the most recent one, is the online tool [“How clean are electric cars?”](https://www.transportenvironment.org/what-we-do/electric-cars/how-clean-are-electric-cars) which was release in April 2020 by Transport & Environment (T&E).
+The companion report is well detailed.
+I've updated my calculator with their charging losses.

+One striking feature of T&E's analysis is to consider, over the lifetime of the electric vehicle, the forecasted decrease of CO₂ emissions for the electric grid of each European country.

 ## Inspiration

-The inspiration for this calculator comes from the blog article by Damien Ernst [“Electric car: 697,612 km to become green!
+The inspiration for this calculator, started in Spring 2019, comes from the blog article by Damien Ernst [“Electric car: 697,612 km to become green!
 True or false?”](http://blogs.ulg.ac.be/damien-ernst/electric-697612-km-to-become-green-true-or-false/).
 Prof. Ernst got negative feedback for his huge value for CO₂ parity distance (~700 000 km in his first article), including some disrespectful comments,